 - Make sure the stroller has a lie-flat seat and that your baby is strapped in

 - Make sure the stroller wheels are locked and never put it on an incline

 - Be sure that the area is secure from animals

 - Don’t put your baby to sleep outside if it’s raining

 - Be sure your baby is wearing the appropriate clothing for the temperature

-- Never put your baby for naps in a car seat, unless it is a lie-flat model
+- Never put your baby for naps in an infant car seat, unless it is a lie-flat model

 - Babies are not able to regulate their body temperature easily, so are at risk of hypothermia in the winter and sunstroke in the summer.
 Be aware of the risks and avoid them